allo-protocol/allo-v2-sdk/src/strategies/MicroGrantsStrategy/README.md

 ### Check Allocated Status

-Check if funds have been allocated to a specific allocator and recipient:
+Check if a specific allocator has already cast their allocation to a specific recipient

 ```javascript
 const allocatorAddress = "0xYourAllocatorAddress";